AMDphreak/tailwind-setup-instructions/README.md

 # How to Set Up Tailwind

-Tailwind can be used in 2 main ways: using a public CDN (content delivery network) over the internet, or installing Tailwind locally in the project.
+Tailwind can be used in 2 main ways: using a public CDN (content delivery network) over the internet, or installing Tailwind locally, in the project.

 ## Option A: Use a public CDN